ericz3/puzzleduel/PROPOSAL.md

 	regarding that species.
 I will make it so that pressing the button again allows the user to select another file.

+## Background

+I completed a machine learning project involving the identification of malware during a program at Boston University.
+I completed a digit identification machine learning program in cs 126.

 ## Resources

 - Bird song recordings